Protests, Inflation and COVID-19 – Lebanon Adapts

 Despite the early implementation challenges, SPARK’s dedicated local partners continue to adapt to the ever-changing situation.
 For example, in December last year, ten students were awarded coaching and seed funding for their business plan ideas during a business plan competition, financed by the Dutch Postcode Loterij, Dutch Ministry of Foreign Affairs, Islamic Development Bank and Sheikh Abdullah Alnouri Charity Society.
 Once the country-wide lockdown prevented them from physically meeting, Injaz Lebanon, SPARK’s local partner, shifted coaching online.

 The situation throughout Lebanon has put huge pressure on young people, especially refugees who are trying to rebuild their lives, but some are taking matters into their own hands.
 One student said, “This experience is new and it makes me more independent.
-Add to that, with online learning, I am acquiring new skills such as how to use the computer, education platforms and programmes”.
-Standing in solidarity with the youth in Lebanon are the many psychologists, lecturers, professors, trainers, business coaches, local organisations and SPARK, as we support them in their journey to successful careers, despite the circumstances.
+Add to that, with online learning, I am acquiring new skills such as how to use the computer, education platforms and programs”.
+Standing in solidarity with the youth in Lebanon are the many psychologists, lecturers, professors, trainers, business coaches, local organizations and SPARK, as we support them in their journey to successful careers, despite the circumstances.

 Syria’s medical staff take online courses during COVID-19